leomenezessz/pyppium/docs/pyppium-driver.md

 ### Override Default Appium Url

-You can override appium default url.
+You can override the appium default URL.

 ```python